wp-plugins/pesapal-pay/readme.txt

 Just post the parameters to a payment page that has the pesapal shortcode on it

+= How do I use the shortcode? =
+Just put the shortcode on a page after the products page.
+The shortcode will look for the parameters you set up in the previous page and set them to be used in the transaction to PesaPal

 == Changelog ==

+= 1.2 =
+Added Pesapal Donate Widget and shortcode [pesapal_donate].
+You can now accept donations via PesaPal.

 = 1.1 =
 Documentation